 - English translations provided by PLU approved translation services if the transcripts and documents are in a language other than English.

 - PLU reserves the right to request further evaluation by an approved credential evaluation agency.
-Two approved evaluation providers are World Education Services (WES) and SpanTran.
+Refer to individual program websites for the list of approved evaluation agencies.

 Demonstrated University-level Proficiency in the English Language